-- Updated on May 7th 2024 --

 Conclusion

 Thank you for reading!
 I hope this “101” blog has assisted in your understanding of geotargeting.
 We covered the different methods of collecting location data, explored applications, discussed best practices, and shared some wisdom on how to best utilize the technology.
-I feel like Master Oogway, my time has come (this blog has ended).

-If you want to learn more about geotargeting and location-based marketing, check out our retail page and explore further about the subject.
+If you want to learn more about geotargeting and location-based marketing, check out our retail page to explore further about the subject.
 Find out how Roam.ai can help you in your location-based marketing strategies and efforts through geotargeting.